-During the postwar boom, Whitehorse was rapidly becoming the capital of the Yukon Territory.
+During the postwar boom, Whitehorse was rapidly becoming the capital of Yukon.
 Everything about the city struggled to keep pace.
 As a result, buildings of slightly more epic proportions were created, the likes of which no frontier town had seen before, or likely will again.

 Though their creator wouldn’t live long enough to see the lasting impact he had on the city of Whitehorse, these contributions were not lost on the locals themselves; in the year 2000, city council members officially designated the buildings a Municipal Historic Site.